 Covid-19 and the Climate Crisis

-In spite of the steep decline in air traffic since the beginning of the Covid-19 pandemic planning and construction of new airports, and expansion of existing airports, with the associated social and environmental injustices, continues.
+In spite of the steep decline in air traffic since the beginning of the Covid-19 pandemic planning and construction of new airports, and expansion of existing airports, with the associated social and environmental injustices, continued.

 “The Government of Maldives wants to build an airport at every 30 minutes of travel distance.
 This disregards the climate crisis and the Covid-19 pandemic and its crippling impacts on the national tourism industry.
 Business-as-usual continues during an economic collapse while the Maldives is in deep debt induced by corruption and malfeasance.
 For whom are these ecologically catastrophic and financially unfeasible airport projects beneficial?
 Certainly not the Maldivian people!”, says Humay Abdulghafoor from the local initiative, Save Maldives Campaign, who contributed to the case-study together with other volunteers.